Louise de Kérouaille, Duchess of Portsmouth: Mistress to Charles II

 At about that time, the new Duchess of Portsmouth introduced a young Frenchman who proposed a solution to the longitude problem.
 While the proposal was ineffective, it led Charles to establish the Greenwich Royal Observatory and appoint John Flamsteed as Astronomer Royal.

 The support Portsmouth received from the French envoy was given on the understanding that she should advance the interests of her native sovereign.
 The bargain was confirmed by gifts and honours from Louis XIV and was loyally carried out by Portsmouth, but she was much disliked by the English public.
 Louis XIV gave her a pair of earrings worth the astonishing sum of eighteen thousand pounds, his most expensive gift to England that year and more lavish than anything he had ever given Charles' queen.

-Louise is mentioned in A Satyr Against Reason and Mankind, a 1674 poetical lampoon at the King's expense, written by John Wilmot, Earl of Rochester, in which she is referred to with her last name spelt Carwell.
+Louise is mentioned in A Satire on Charles II, a 1674 poetical lampoon at the King's expense, written by John Wilmot, Earl of Rochester, in which she is referred to with her last name spelt Carwell.
 At that time Charles II himself happened to request a specific piece by Rochester—who, upon delivery, discerned that he had delivered directly into the hands of the King the impudent satire aimed at his person instead of the sought-after text.
 This led to Rochester's abrupt flight from Court.
 Despite this incident, there appears to be evidence of the King's continued friendship, as he acquired two coveted offices at the royal court.
 He did not finally meet with a prolonged banishment from Court until 1675, when he was condemned by Portsmouth and remained in banishment for the remaining five years before his death.